LS302 Ten Lessons Learned in My First Year in eLearning

 Novice designers, developers, and project managers.

-Tim Slade, the director of global learning and instructional design for GoDaddy, is a speaker, author, and award-winning eLearning designer.
+Tim Slade is a speaker, author, and award-winning eLearning designer.
 Having spent the last decade working to help others elevate their eLearning and visual communications content, Tim has been recognized and awarded within the eLearning industry multiple times for his creative and innovative design aesthetics.
-Tim is a regular speaker at international eLearning conferences, is a recognized Articulate Super Hero, co-author of the popular E-Learning Uncovered book series, and author of the The eLearning Designer’s Handbook.
+Tim is also a regular speaker at international eLearning conferences, a recognized Articulate Super Hero, co-author of the popular E-Learning Uncovered book series, and author of the The eLearning Designer's Handbook.